HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 The domain name format must be fully qualified (ie "contoso.com" and not "contoso")

 This *must* be an existing Active Directory domain.
 This template does not create AD servers nor create a domain.

+If you dont have a domain and wish to create one quickly for demonstration purposes, then there are ARM Templates available to deploy Azure VM with Windows for AD Domain Controllers.
+See here - https://azure.microsoft.com/en-us/resources/templates/active-directory-new-domain/ and here - https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain

 ### Existing AD Domain Admin Username & Password
 The name/password of an existing account within the existing AD Domain that is a Domain Admin of that domain.